abdrau26/MS-Excel-VBA-Record-Sorter/README.md

 ![Macro-Enabled](https://img.shields.io/badge/File%20Type-.xlsm-blue)
 ![Status](https://img.shields.io/badge/Status-Complete-brightgreen)

-A simple VBA‑powered Excel tool that lets users sort a data table by selected column using a simple, interactive input box.
+A simple VBA‑powered Excel tool that lets users sort a data table by selected column using an interactive input box.
 Built by combining **Record Macro** for the core sorting logic with **custom VBA** for user interaction and error handling.

 ---

 ##  Project Overview

-The **002 SortingRecords.xlsm** workbook contains a sheet named **“SORT RECORDS”** with the columns:
+The **SortingRecords.xlsm** workbook contains a sheet named **“SORT RECORDS”** with the columns:

 | Division | Category | Jan | Feb | Mar | Total |
 |----------|----------|-----|-----|-----|-------|